jbhayet/jbhayet.github.io/_publications/2012-01-01-An-active-strategy-for-the-simultaneous-localization-and-reconstruction-of-a-3D-object-from-a-humanoid-platform.md

 collection: publications
 permalink: /publication/2012-01-01-An-active-strategy-for-the-simultaneous-localization-and-reconstruction-of-a-3D-object-from-a-humanoid-platform
 date: 2012-01-01
 venue: 'the proceedings of Proc. of IEEE-RAS Int.
-Conf. on Humanoids (Humanoids&apos;12)'
+Conf. on Humanoids (Humanoids)'
 citation: ' J. Delfin,  O. Mar,  J.B.
 Hayet,  M. Castelan,  G. Arechavaleta, &quot;An active strategy for the simultaneous localization and reconstruction of a 3D object from a humanoid platform.&quot; the proceedings of Proc. of IEEE-RAS Int.
-Conf. on Humanoids (Humanoids&amp;apos;12), 2012.'
+Conf. on Humanoids (Humanoids), 2012.'
 ---